FXML 2.0 overview

 Bring your own pattern

 FXML 2.0 does not use the markup/controller pattern as featured in FXML 1.0 with FXMLLoader.
-Instead, all FXML files compile down to scene graph nodes, optionally including a code-behind class to combine FXML markup with Java code.
+Instead, FXML 2.0 markup compiles down to scene graph nodes, optionally including a code-behind class to combine it with imperative code.

 Application developers are free to implement their preferred patterns like MVC or MVVM, but this is not a design choice that is imposed by the FXML 2.0 markup language.